buzden/deptycheck/docs/source/tutorials/t10-derivation-tuning.md

   putStrLn $ show finalReport
 ```

-### Analyze the report.
-The results will be starkly imbalanced because `deriveGen` prefers the non-recursive `File` constructor.
+### Analyze the report

+The results will be starkly imbalanced because `deriveGen` prefers the non-recursive `File` constructor

 ```text
     Entry covered fully (1000 times)
       - File: covered (909 times)
       - Directory: covered (91 times)
 ```

 This is the problem we need to solve.

 ---